-Students applying for internship fellowships with unpaid internships are eligible for the following minimum award amounts based on eligibility and internship location.
+Students applying for internship fellowships with unpaid internships are eligible for amounts based on eligibility and internship location.
 These fellowships are not guaranteed and will be awarded until available funds are exhausted.
 The amounts are determined at the beginning of each year by the fellowship committee.
 Amounts will vary based on location of internships: Austin, U.S. outside of Austin, and International.

 The Robert S. Strauss Center for International Security and Law makes grants to support students doing summer internships for non-profit, non-governmental, or governmental organizations that conduct development projects in the developing world.
 The grants, awarded in amounts up to $5,000, are made possible by the William H. Crook Program in International Affairs.
 Students may use the grants to cover travel and living expenses during the internship.
 For complete information on criteria and award details and to access the application, visit the Strauss Center website.

 The Clements Center awards funds to undergraduate and graduate students who secure unpaid internships in the fields of national security and foreign policy.
 Awards will be granted to those students whose work best reflects the mission and goals of the Clements Center.
 For more details and to access the application, visit the Clements Center website.
 The Clements Center also offers an Internship and Fellowship Database for your internship search.

 During the more than forty years in which Ms. Frances Goff served as Director of Texas Girls State, she helped over twenty-thousand girls from across Texas learn about patriotism, citizenship and government.
 Notable Girls State graduates include former Texas Governor Ann Richards and former Assistant District Attorney for Harris County Lori Swann.
 This award's eligibility has recently been expanded to include all internships based in the state of Texas.